DV52352352/games-website/readme.md

 ## 🔎 API used

 [RAWG Video Games Database API](https://rawg.io/apidocs) was used for the website as it stores information on a vast amount of games.
+Note that sometimes you can get a 502 bad gateway error by searching for games.
+Refresh the page and try again.